X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 **This setting is required for Unreal Engine version 5.2 and above.**
 > ![](./images/Getting_Started_image_12.png)

-> Note that you could also generate the audio at runtime as pass it into your SoundWave variable to use it in the runtime lip-sync.
+> Note that you could also generate the audio at runtime and pass it into your SoundWave variable to use it in the runtime lip-sync.
 For more details, please check this [part](./Features.md#32-runtime-phonemes-generation-and-animation-blueprint).

-5. Into your Event Graph, call the node `Generate Phonemes (using SoundWave)` and place it after your BeginPlay or any nodes you want in order to call the function.
+4. Into your Event Graph, call the node `Generate Phonemes (using SoundWave)` and place it after your BeginPlay or any nodes you want in order to call the function.
 Here, we will call the `Space Bar` which act as an event called the input **Space** is pressed.

-6. Change the following parameters :
+5. Change the following parameters :

     - `Sound Wave` : Set your **SoundWave** variable
     - `Quality` : Set **High**